Stop the War Coalition: Syrian Civil War (late 2015)

-In early November 2015, Corbyn's shadow Foreign Secretary, Catherine West, said Labour would consult StWC before deciding whether to back airstrikes in Syria, prompting Labour MP Tom Harris to threaten resignation.
+In early November 2015, Corbyn's shadow Foreign Office Minister, Catherine West, said Labour would consult StWC before deciding whether to back airstrikes in Syria, prompting Labour MP Tom Harris to threaten resignation.

 Following the Paris attacks and the adoption of United Nations Security Council Resolution 2249, the UK parliament voted on air strikes against ISIL in Syria.
 Stop the War lobbied MPs against supporting the proposal, along with members of Momentum.
 Both groups were accused of intimidation.
 The constituency office of local Labour MP Stella Creasy was protested by Waltham Forest StW and other groups, and Creasy and other MPs reported receiving heavy lobbying, leading to the popularity of the hashtag "I Stand with Stella".
 George Galloway dismissed the significance of the threats and Lindsey German defended the rights of protesters on the StW website: she wrote that she was "against bullying and intimidation.
 I condemn people who send abusive texts or messages" having received them herself.

 The Labour Party gave its MPs a free vote in the debate, a decision condemned as "deplorable" by StWC.
 The parliamentary debate took place on 2 December, and was won by the government with the support of some Labour MPs.
 Hilary Benn gave the closing speech advocating air strikes, evoking the history of anti-fascism.
 In response, an article appeared on the StWC website.
 The article, soon taken down, read in part: "Benn does not even seem to realise that the jihadist movement that ultimately spawned Daesh [Isis] is far closer to the spirit of internationalism and solidarity that drove the International Brigades than Cameron's bombing campaign."
 A few days later, Andrew Murray commented that he thought the piece was "wholly absurd.
 It doesn't reflect Stop the War's view in the slightest.
 It was taken down as soon as I saw it was up there.
 I'd apologise to any Stop the War supporters who were upset by it."
 The editor of the website resigned.